AUTHOR: BEC OF 'FOR EVERY HEN'

 TRUTH OR DARE

 Each guest writes down a truth or dare for the bride-to-be to complete.
-When everyone is done, collect the cards without your hen seeing what's been written.
-One by one, throughout the night, provide your hen with a truth or dare (stagger them so that she's not copping it all at once!).
-Give her a special prize once she makes it through them all - she'll deserve it!
+When everyone is done, collect the cards and, one by one, hand them to your hen to complete throughout the night (staggering them enough so that she's not copping it all at once!).

-Hot tip: our favourite way to play - ask guests to write their names at the bottom of each truth/dare that they've written.
-Once you've collected every card, announce to the group that they are actually completing the truth/dare they wrote down for the bride-to-be, WITH the bride-to-be!
+HOT TIP: Our favourite way to play is by asking guests to write their names at the bottom of each truth/dare that they've written.
+Once all of the cards have been collected, announce to the group that they are actually completing the truth/dare they wrote down for the hen, WITH the hen!

 WHAT AGE WAS THE BRIDE?